treefrogframework/treefrog-framework/docs/user-guide/en/view/otama-template-system.md

 ## Adding an Attribute

-Let's use the Otama operator to add an attribute to the element.
+Let's use the Otama operator to add an attribute to the element.<br>
-Suppose you have marked such as the following in the template.
+Suppose you have marked such as the following in the template:

 ```html
 <span data-tf="@spancolor">Message</span>
 ```

-Now, suppose you wrote the following in the presentation logic.
+Now, suppose you wrote the following in the presentation logic:

 ```
  @spancolor + echo("class=\"c1\" title=\"foo\"");
 ```

-As a result, the following is output.
+As a result, the following is output:

 ```html
  <span class="c1" title="foo">Message</span>
 ```

-In this way, by using the + operator, you can add only the attribute.
+In this way, by using the + operator, you can add only the attribute.<br>
 As a side note, you cannot use the eh() method instead of the echo() method, because this will take on a different meaning when the double quotes are escaped.

-Another method that we could also use would be written as follows in the presentation logic.
+Another method that we could also use would be written as follows in the presentation logic:

 ```
  @spancolor +== "class=\"c1\" title=\"foo\""